 The bloodroot is used in decoration for the most part, but it does serve one valuable purpose.
 It can be used as a natural red dye.
 For hundreds of years, bloodroot has been used as a dye, even being used by Native Americans to dye their baskets.
 A red sap from the root of the plant is used as the dye.

 The official name of the plant - sanguinaria is telling to the nature of the plant.
 Sanguine means blood-red and more recently has been used to refer to vampires.
-The sanguinaria's sap is so red, it takes its name from one of the world's most blood thirsty folktales.
+The sanguinaria's sap is so red; it takes its name from one of the world's most bloodthirsty folktales.
+Regular watering is not required for bloodroot grown in a shady spot with normally moist garden soil.
+However, in partial sun or if your soil tends to dry out, water weekly to prevent the leaves from going dormant during the summer.